herrcristi/small-cpp-utils/README.md

 A class that process different jobs type using the same thread pool

 Every job is defined by type, group, priority and request.
-Multiple job type can be grouped together under one group, and if 1 thread will serve that group all that job type requests will actually behave like serialized.
+Multiple job type can be grouped together under one group (if 1 thread will serve that group all that job type requests will actually behave like serialized.)

-Every type has a config associated specifying how many threads to use from the pool, how many for bulk processing, etc
+Every group has a config associated specifying how many threads to use from the pool, how many for bulk processing, etc

 The following functions are available